Establishing Trust Is Key for South Florida Business Sales

 Business Buyer Should Write Out Questions to Ask Business Seller At Meeting

 Most business brokers will tell you that a buyer who does not bring a list of prepared questions to a buyer-seller meeting is either not a serious buyer or so familiar with the business or industry that a list of questions is unnecessary.
-In reality, most buyers need to take the time and write down their list of questions.
-Writing down a list of questions helps most buyers organize their thoughts and uncover questions or issues they may not think of otherwise.
+In reality, most buyers need to take the time and write down a list of questions.
+Doing so helps buyers organize their thoughts and uncover questions or issues they may not think of otherwise.
 Additionally, the buyer should not ask questions or raise issues after the meeting if they could have been addressed at the meeting.
 This tends to annoy the seller, and frequently leads to conflict.
 It is far better to raise all possible issues or questions at the meeting.
-This will allow the buyer to properly complete their preliminary due diligence, and it will also show the seller that the buyer is serious and well prepared.

 The Post-Closing Transition Should Be Addressed At Buyer-Seller Meeting

-- Ensuring a smooth hand over of a business is always critically important for a business buyer.
+- Ensuring a smooth hand over of a business is often times critically important for a business buyer.

 - For businesses where the seller plays an active or crucial role in the business, the post-closing transition is even more important.